gabjauf/temple/readme.md

 - Security was not tested yet, so do not use with uncontrolled templates
 - At the current stage of the project, it is not guaranteed that the safe javascript execution can be attained

+## Usage

+As of now, it is too early to put the tool on npm.
+To use it you need to

+- Clone this repo
+- `npm i`
+- `npm build`
+- `npm link`
+- Command should now be available as `temple`

 ## Ideal worklow

 Right now, what we mostly see is either: